crcresearch/ndcmsT3/docs/resources/ndcms.md

 2)  Let us know that you've added your DN to the shared google doc file, please email <ijohnso1@nd.edu> and CC <khurtado@nd.edu>

-> [!NOTE]
+!!! note
-> If you would like to switch to a more modern shell, such as bash, you need to contact the CRC to have your shell changed in their database.\*\*
+    If you would like to switch to a more modern shell, such as bash, you need to contact the CRC to have your shell changed in their database.\*\*

 ------------------------------------------------------------------------